bramyeni/azurecli/README.md

 <pre>
 ./createazvm.sh lxmonior
 </pre>
+NOTE:
-NOTE: this process will run as it explained above, so there will be lxmonitor, lxmaster and lxworker1 upto lxworker100 ready to run, the lxmonitor then can be deleted or it can be kept as a jumpbox
+- This process will run as it explained above, so there will be lxmonitor, lxmaster and lxworker1 upto lxworker100 running complete kubernetes cluster, the lxmonitor then can be deleted or it can be kept as a jumpbox
+- All lxmaster and lxworker(N) will not have public-ip, therefore keeping lxmonitor above is good as jumpbox to connect to this kubernetes cluster
+- The above kubernetes installation script is gathered from my bash script collection https://github.com/bramyeni/bash-scripts

 ## Delete Azure VM including underlying components
 - Delete multiple VM by specifiying comma separated between VM name to be deleted (without space)